-If your cancer specialist thinks the risk of local recurrence is high, you may have an extra dose to the area of the breast where the cancer was (booster dose).
+If you have breast-conserving surgery, your cancer specialist will recommend you have radiotherapy to the breast after your operation.
+Some women also have an extra dose to the area where the cancer was (a booster dose).

-The treatment is given in the hospital radiotherapy department as a series of short daily sessions.
+You have the treatment in the hospital radiotherapy department as a series of short daily sessions.
 Each treatment takes 10–15 minutes and they are usually given Monday–Friday with a rest at the weekend.
-Your doctor will discuss the treatment and possible side effects with you.
+Your cancer specialist or nurse will talk to you about the treatment and possible side effects.

 External radiotherapy does not make you radioactive and it is safe for you to be with other people, including children, after your treatment.